Romeo and Juliet | Sh!t-Faced Shakespeare

 The audience is also heavily involved, with the crowd taking on an energy and involvement comparable to that of the Pop Up Globe and the original theatre it replicates.
 The audience truly becomes part of the show, both in their direct involvement (including the keeper of the bucket, who, on Thursday, dove onto the stand in an army roll) and in the energy of the show.

 Part of what adds to the shows strength and hilarity is the intricate, traditional backdrop it is set against.
 Mac Young and Rev. Lewis Ironside’s fight choreography stands out both in its dramatic moments and its ability to be adapted to fencing with an inflatable banana.
-It genuinely took me halfway through the show to realise that Alex Stevenson’s impressive painted backdrop wasn’t a three-dimensional set, and Lorna Jean Connell’s intricate Renaissance-like costumes include ridiculously oversized codpieces.
+It genuinely took me halfway through the show to realise that Alex Stevenson’s impressive painted backdrop wasn’t a three-dimensional set, and Lorna Jean Connell’s intricate Renaissance-like costumes – including ridiculously oversized codpieces – add to the chaotic absurdity.
 The hilarity comes not only from outside the play, but from within it, taking conventions of the time to their extreme.

 It’s a hilarious concept with an extremely talented set of cast and crew that stands on its own, but the absurdity of taking visual cues from traditional adaptations takes it to another level.
 And maybe, with its raucous, involved crowd and constantly innovating actors, it also brings back something of the originals that is rarely seen.